carmine560/trading-peripheral/README.md

   * `-C`: configure common options and exit
   * `-A`: configure actions and exit

-## Known Issue ##
+## Known Issues ##

-Yahoo Finance does not seem to have any stocks listed solely on the Nagoya Stock Exchange.
+  * Yahoo Finance does not seem to have any stocks listed solely on the Nagoya Stock Exchange.
+  * Extracting order status assumes day trading on margin.

 ## License ##